wangqiang9/SketchKnitter/README.md

 python evaluations/evaluator.py [/path/to/reference-data] [/path/to/generate-data]
 ```

-The calculation of [Geometry Score](https://github.com/KhrulkovV/geometry-score) can directly use data in vector format, please go to the [official website](https://github.com/KhrulkovV/geometry-score) for instructions.
+We find that `IS` can not accurately describe the distribution of vectorized data, so we use `GS` instead of `IS` to measure diversity in this paper.
+The calculation of [Geometry Score(`GS`)](https://github.com/KhrulkovV/geometry-score) can directly use data in vector format, please go to the [official website](https://github.com/KhrulkovV/geometry-score) for instructions.

 ## Results
 | **Simple** | FID↓ | GS↓ |  Prec↑ | Rec↑ |